fbef0102/L4D1_2-Plugins/all4dead2/readme.md

 * <details><summary>How does it work?</summary>

-    * Type !admin to call adm menu and you will see "ALL4DEAD" option
+    * Admins type ```!admin``` to call adm menu and you will see "ALL4DEAD" option
+    * It can spawn any items, weapons, infecteds.. in your crosshair location
     * Support custom melee
 </details>